 Music has the ability to be completely transformative and pull you into a story or soundscape.
-It triggers emotion, it changes our brain chemistry and it alters and grows our imagination.
-Music has evolved with us over thousands of years and continues on as an essential form of communication.
-This is very evident when it comes to music about death and dying.
+It triggers emotions, it changes our brain chemistry and it can spark our imagination.
+Music has evolved with us over thousands of years and continues to be an essential form of communication.

-We’ve covered death and loss in books, movies and documentaries but have overlooked this most popular form of media.
-Many lists on the internet have been written about individual songs but none have looked at albums as a whole.
 Musicians often write albums with particular storylines and moods in mind, or with a coherent narrative they tell throughout.
-Those narratives often mirror our human fears, hopes and doubts (among others) but few topics are mirrored in music as much as death.
-Each album on this list deals with death in their own unique way.
-From folk heroes, bank robbers, pet loss and cancer patients, the stories they tell reflect our fears and hopes and our intimate knowing of the inevitable.
+Those narratives often mirror our human fears, hopes and doubts (among others).
+Yet few topics are mirrored in music as much as death.
+From folk heroes, bank robbers, pet loss and cancer diagnoses, the stories these musicians tell reflect our fears and hopes and our intimate knowledge of death.